Elena Rybakina

 At the end of the year she fell to Aryna Sabalenka in the Masters Cup 2023 after having lost to Iga Swiatek, but having booked a win versus Greek Maria Sakkari.

-Elena Rybakina’s coach is Stefano Vukov.
+Elena Rybakina’s main coach has almost always been Stefano Vukov.
 He is a former Croatian tennis player who played in various ITF Men’s World Tennis events as well as the ITF Futures Tour.
 Vukov is known for his analytic prowess.
-He is considered being instrumental in the development of Rybakina’s game.
-They began their professional partnership at the beginning of 2019 and have been working together since then.
+He was considered being instrumental in the development of Rybakina’s game.
+They began their professional partnership at the beginning of 2019 and have been working together until August 23, 2024.

 In March 2023, Rybakina donated 35 million Kazakstani tenge to rising female tennis players in Kazakhstan.